-Investment staff shall meet with Fund investment manager's on regular basis.
+Investment staff shall meet with Fund investment managers on a regular basis.
 The meetings may take place at a posted Investment Committee Meeting, at the Fund office, at the investment manager's office, by phone call or at the designated location of an investment manager's sponsored portfolio review.

-For all meetings with staff outside an Investment Committee meeting, a written report shall be maintained by the Investments Department, summarizing the meeting's purpose and findings.
+For all meetings with staff outside an Investment Committee meeting, a written report shall be maintained by the Investment Department, summarizing the meeting's purpose and findings.